devassistant/devassistant/docs/developer_documentation.rst

 ----------
 Internally, each assistant is represented by instance of devassistant.assistants.yaml_assistant.YamlAssistant).
-Instances are constructed by devassistant in runtime from parsed yaml files.
+Instances are constructed by DevAssistant in runtime from parsed yaml files.
 Each assistant can have zero or more subassistants.
 This effectively forms a tree-like structure.
 For example::